Díaz comes through again, Rox rally for 3-2 win over Cards

 The hard-throwing righty was coming off a gem against Pittsburgh last Tuesday when he took a no-hit bid into the ninth before allowing a leadoff single.

-Márquez has pitched all season like an All-Star, which will be on his home field on July 13 after earning a spot Sunday.
+Márquez has pitched most of the season like an All-Star, which will be on his home field on July 13,after he earned a spot Sunday.
 Márquez became the first Rockies starter to make the All-Star team since Ubaldo Jiménez in 2010.
-Greg Holland earned the nod as a reliever in ’17.

 Márquez got the best of fellow All-Star and former teammate Nolan Arenado, striking him out twice.